How to Use Allowances in Residential Construction

 A good practice, regardless of whether you are fixed-cost or cost-plus, is to keep a running list of allowances spent for the construction project to track overages/underages before you issue change orders or credit back unused portions.
 Unless it's apparent that the overages will definitely exceed the underages, and in this case, be sure to use change orders early and often.

-The trickier question when it comes to overages is whether or not you add (or credit) your markup to that difference.
-This is particularly relevant for design material selections but not as much for added labor and/or trade partner costs, which are easier to deal with.
+The trickier question regarding overages is whether or not you add (or credit) your markup to that difference.
+This is particularly relevant for design material selections, but not as much for added labor and/or trade partner costs, which are easier to deal with.

 Cost Plus

-As a cost-plus builder, the client only pays the markup on what they've actually spent, not the entire amount allotted in your construction budget.
+As a cost-plus builder, the client pays the markup only on what they've actually spent, not the entire amount allotted in the construction budget.

 But if they spend over their allotted amount, whether or not you charge the markup on that overage can be up for debate.